PurwadhikaDev/ScikitLearnGroup_JC_DS_12_FinalProject/Flask Dashboard/read_first.md

 ## How to Compile the parts : Extract Model_RF_RS.part01.rar and wait until its finish.

-Note : Make sure Model file and app.test.py file in the same folder
+Note : Make sure the Model file and app.test.py file in the same folder